amber-lang/amber-docs/docs/0.6.0-alpha/getting_started/installation.md

 As Windows does not come with bash installed, it makes no sense to support it.
 Please install WSL 2 on your Windows machine and install the Linux version of the Amber compiler inside.

 For it to work, you may need to run the following code that pulls all the prerequisites.
 These count for Debian and Ubuntu-based images.

 ```sh
 sudo apt install curl bc
 sudo mkdir /opt /usr/local/bin
 ```

-# External Tools Integrated
+## Integration of external tools

 Amber is currently an alpha-stage project, and to implement some features, we have chosen to integrate external tools.
 If these tools are available on your system, they will be executed at the end of the Bash compilation process.

 * [bshchk](https://github.com/b1ek/bshchk): A runtime Bash dependency checker

-# Uninstallation
+## Uninstallation

 If you have installed it via the first installation option, simply run the following code snippet.